Case Study: Meningioma Brain Surgery Restores Patient’s Vision

 “Given the optic canal invasion and her primary complaint being also vision in the left eye, we approached this tumor through the endoscopic endonasal route,” recalled Dr. Kelly.
 “With my partner in ENT, Dr. Chester Griffiths, we were able to achieve a gross total tumor removal.”

-The removal of the tumor successfully restored the patient’s vision.
-She recovered in two days at Providence Saint John’s Medical Center.
+The successful removal of the tumor restored the patient’s vision, and she recovered in just two days at Providence Saint John’s Medical Center.

 He continued, “Our typical hospital stay for some brain tumors is one night in the hospital.
 Most are out by two days and rarely do they go a little bit beyond that.
 These [minimally invasive] approaches have multiple benefits for the patient, so we will continue to try and push the envelope on these approaches and make them even more safe and effective than they are now.”

 Drs.
-Kelly and Griffiths have regularly checked up on the patient since her recovery two years ago.
+Kelly and Griffiths have followed the patient closely since her surgery.

-“We have been following her now for just over two years.
-Her last MRI was approximately one month ago,” Dr. Kelly explained.
 “She’s doing great with no evidence of recurrence of the tumor and her vision is normal.
-And her pituitary gland function is normal and she has a normal sense of taste and smell.”
+And her pituitary gland function is normal and she has a normal sense of taste and smell,” Dr. Kelly explained.

-To learn more about meningioma surgery, or to get a second opinion about a newly diagnosed or recurrent meningioma, visit the meningioma page on the Pacific Brain Tumor Center.
+To learn more about meningioma surgery, or to get a second opinion about a newly diagnosed or recurrent meningioma, visit the meningioma page on the Pacific Brain Tumor Center, or call 310-582-7450.

 About Dr. Daniel Kelly